Eliza Hittman: Style and themes

 Hittman has been noted to make films that surround teen sexuality and female hardships.
 Her first feature film It Felt Like Love has its plot embedded in the sexualization of a young teenage girl and how she navigates a world of predatory men.
 Her second film Beach Rats is a story that highlights the idea of masculinity in young men and their sexual interests.
-Her most recent film, Never Rarely Sometimes Always, follows two girls on their struggle to get an abortion.
+Her most recent film, Never Rarely Sometimes Always, follows a teenaged girl as she travels from Pennsylvania to New York City with her cousin in search of an abortion.

 In terms of visuals, Hittman’s camera work tends to frame the characters very closely, usually in long takes.